vuxcode/pr1-project-crowcoders/time-report.md

  Attended workshop in school.
 Got some help untangling the functions-mess (adviced to use onclick).
 Also got some more information regarding some Properties (.classList) I was thinking of using to control the CSS.
 Showed the current website as well.
 - (1,5 hrs?
 Programming).
 Fighting my demons aka for-loops.
 Got the iDs to print correctly.
 Due to unfortunate "´'-usage I first accidently printed the number IDs onto the buttons as well, but after some careful editing, I got the proper result.
 It is now possible to use the console to find individual tiles.
 Also added the 'onclick=""' - function to the printed string/buttons.
 Next step is to write the function to control the CSS.

+**Tuesday, 2025-04-29**
+- (45min.
+Programming).
+Attempting to get the interactivity to work.
+So far I'm getting Uncaught Reference errors in the console.
+So I'll suppose I'll keep trying to catch those references.
+(It seems like the buttons are clickable as I'm getting messages in the console.
+Those messages may be Uncaught reference errors, but I'll take it.
+Tried calling different attributes (button, tile, gameTile) before the .classList but no success so far.
+I might also be using the syntax incorrectly smh.